MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 1. From a **command-line** window, navigate to your web application's root folder.
 2. Run the command: `npm install ibm-mfp-web-sdk`.

-This creates the following directory structure:
+This command creates the following directory structure:

 ![SDK folder contents](sdk-folder.png)

 ### Adding the SDK
-To add the MobileFirst Web SDK, reference it in standard fashion in the web application.
+To add the MobileFirst Web SDK, reference it in a standard fashion in the web application.
-The SDK also [supports AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition), so you can use Module Loaders such as [RequireJS](http://requirejs.org/) to load the SDK.
+The SDK also [supports AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition), so that you can use Module Loaders such as [RequireJS](http://requirejs.org/) to load the SDK.

 #### Standard
 Reference the **ibmmfpf.js** file in the `HEAD` element.